Key Quote

 WOW — THE CON ARTIST (Goffman's Presentation of Self)

-Erving Goffman argues that all social interaction involves impression management — we all curate how others perceive us.
-But Goffman distinguishes between sincere performers (who believe in their own performance) and cynical performers (who know they are deceiving).
+Erving Goffman argues that all social interaction involves impression managementimpression management — The conscious effort to control how others perceive you — we all curate how others perceive us.
+But Goffman distinguishes between sincere performerssincere performers — who believe in their own performance and cynical performerscynical performers — who know they are deceiving.
 Wickham is Goffman's perfect cynical performer: he consciously constructs a sympathetic persona (wronged young man, charming officer) to achieve specific goals (money, social acceptance, Elizabeth's trust).
 Austen shows that in a society obsessed with appearances, the best performer wins — regardless of their actual character.

 Key Words